-Kim Clifford Chairman of the Board Human Resources Committee JP Kim has been a director of Incat Tasmania Pty Ltd since May 1996.
-Her role deals with the marketing and promotion of the Incat product, organisation and personnel.
-Kim has had extensive experience in corporate public affairs and media liaison.
-She is President of Tasmanian Fast Ferry Museum Inc. Kim was chair of the Tasmanian State Council for Save the Children from October 2009 until its dissolution in December 2012, and has been a director of Save the Children since May 2013.
 Gary Oliver Member of the Board Human Resources Committee & Member of the Board Programs and Risk Committee Gary is a proud Kuku Yalanji man from Cape York Queensland.
 Over the past two decades, he has held senior government positions, including with Aboriginal Affairs NSW and the Queensland Department of Communities, and was Chairman of NSW Aboriginal Legal Services from 2009 to 2012.
 Gary is currently the Managing Director of Synergy Nation Group, an Indigenous Australian company specialising in Indigenous Strategic Practice across diverse industries.
 Gary has been a director of Save the Children Australia since May 2013.
-Jenny Roche Member of the Board Audit Committee BComm, Graduate Diploma Management, GAICD Jenny is a partner, Customer Advisory, at Ernst & Young.
-She is also an accredited Director educator with the Australian Institute of Company Directors.
-Jenny previously worked as a senior Executive with Telstra, including as Executive Director Consumer Marketing, Head of Small Business Marketing and Head of Customer Experience.
-Jenny has served as a Non-Executive Director on a number of Boards, in the Government, Health and Private Sectors.
-Jenny has been a director of Save the Children since March 2014.
 Annabelle Herd Member of the Board Programs and Risk Committee Currently Director of Corporate and Regulatory Affairs at Network Ten, Annabelle is a senior corporate affairs executive with 20 years' experience and expertise in policy development and implementation, regulatory affairs and government relations in both commercial and public sector roles.
 Before Ten, Annabelle spent four years as Senior Adviser to Federal Communications Minister, Senator the Hon.
 Richard Alston.
 She has also worked for Virgin Mobile Australia, and led copyright policy and advocacy functions for Australian and international industry peak bodies, the Australian Digital Alliance and the Australian Libraries Copyright Committee, in addition to completing a secondment to the Federal Attorney-General's Department.
 Annabelle is a director of Freeview Australia and an alternate director of Free TV Australia, and has been a director of Save the Children since August 2016.
+Rod Glover Member of the Board Audit Committee B.Com.
+(Hons), M.Com Rod Glover is Professor of Practice at Monash Sustainable Development Institute.
+He has extensive experience in public policy, including as a Deputy Secretary in the Victorian Department of Premier and Cabinet, as Senior Adviser to an Australian Prime Minister, and with Melbourne Business School and the Australian Treasury.
+His executive education has been in public leadership, economic development, collaboration and platform strategy.
+Rod sits on the Advisory Board of the Monash Sustainable Development Institute.
+He was previously a director of the Victorian Government's Centre of Excellence in Intervention and Prevention Science and a member of the Australian Government's National Sustainability Council.
+Rod is also the co-founder of a digital start-up in the higher education field.
+Until its merger with Save the Children, Rod was the chair of Hands on Learning Australia.
+Rod has been a director of Save the Children since April 2017.